nats-io/nats-site/content/blog/jetstream-java-client-04-push-subscribe.md

 ## Push

 A push subscription is where the server is in control and sends messages to the client.
 It can be made durable or ephemeral based on your use case.
-Here are the api available to set up a push subscription:
+Here are the API method calls used for creating a push subscription:

 ```java
 JetStreamSubscription subscribe(String subject) throws IOException, JetStreamApiException;